 Who knew you could pack such a variety of adventures in such a small country – one about the size of the state of West Virginia?
 Well, Costa Rica proves that you can!
 With awesome beaches, rain forests, jungles, waterfalls, hot springs, volcanoes, surfing, diving, hiking, spelunking… What does this incredible backpacking destination NOT offer?
 We can’t think of much either.

 And while sun, tropics and beach probably first to come to mind when thinking about Costa Rican travels, you may be surprised that there’s a lot more to consider that will affect what to pack for Costa Rica.
-Even though the country is tropical, its many different elevations result in a dozen different climatic zones with varied weather conditions.
-But the key is to pack smart and to pack light while covering off on all of your essentials for any condition you encounter along the way.

 And we’re here to help!
 Here you’ll find an all-you-need-to-know guide for what to pack for Costa Rica – complete with a packing list of top 22 travel needs, recommendations on what to wear in Costa Rica and what to pack by season – with a special section for guys and gals – and what NOT to pack.